Cambridge-Hands-On-Science/Experiments/Experiments/Biology/In Development - Retired/Potato Game.md

 At the end of the game (3 months) you should pay out for the potatoes left and see who's got the most money.
 Each potato is worth £100 (so big ones are worth £2500 and little ones £500).

+**How to Play**
+In a school you probably want to group into two teams (more than 3 players is fairly chaotic).
+Be careful of the potatoes as children will steal them.

+If you try and play it properly you probably want some mechanism to restict acess to resistant potatoes (only so many bags of each) and fertilizer (only bags for half).
+Otherwise everyone kind of ends up with the same number as they all do the same thing.

 **Game Explanation**
 The game works on the assumption that you can grow 50 tonnes of potatoes per hectare and the crop value is £200/tonne.
 Each fake potato is 0.5 tonnes.
 For advanced groups you could talk about changing these paramaters.
 What would happen if there was a collapse in potato prices over the growing season, what factors do you think would cause this?
 What other factors aren't included in the game?
 The weather will also affect growth and thus the price you get for the potatoes - so high-risk weather might lead to bigger crops.